 Q Please clarify length-limits for entries.

 A Length limits are in place to assure that the judges see “the heart” of the material entered.
 A 5,000 word entry applies to each individual print or web entry.
-For series or multi-part entries, a 5-piece, 5,000 word limit applies.
+For series or multi-part entries, a three-piece, or 30-minute limit applies.